pregnancy supplies

 The Panic-Free book goes a little further than I choose to.
 For example, the author says to go ahead and drink caffeine (three cups or less a day), eat sushi, and take certain over the counter drugs; he even recommends taking Unisom for nausea.
 The Wise Woman book goes a little further in the other direction than I have the patience for.
 Each book has its strengths as a reference tool.

-I drink this tea every morning.
-Two of the books I bought (see above) recommend all of the ingredients in this tea for pregnancy.
-One of the books says don’t drink any herbal teas as they have not been tested thoroughly enough.
+I drink an herbal pregnancy tea every morning.
+Two of the books I bought (see above) recommend herbal teas during pregnancy.
+One of the books says don’t drink any herbal tea as herbs have not been tested thoroughly enough.
 I’m just telling you what I do.

-I take three capsules a day of Ultimate Omega to get that 1000 mg of Omega-3s recommended in the studies.
+In my first and second trimesters, I took three capsules a day of Ultimate Omega to get that 1000 mg of Omega-3s recommended in the studies.
 The best things about this brand are the lemon flavor (no fishy burps), and the fact that it is certified free of heavy metals (mercury, lead).

-Source of Life Prenatal Liquid: I take this stuff every day in the morning.
+Source of Life Prenatal Liquid: I took this stuff every day in the morning early on.
 It tastes delicious and doesn’t seem to cause nausea or constipation, as other prenatal vitamins reportedly do.
-I like that I only have to take one dose a day, rather than 3x.
+I liked that I only had to take one dose a day, rather than 3x.
 It does have to stay refrigerated though, which isn’t so great for traveling.

 Another favorite supplement is super papaya enzyme plus (and original papaya enzyme).
 Both are chewable digestive aids, good for combating heartburn.
 The original version has small, very sweet, papaya-flavored oblong tablets, ingredients include sugar, and the instructions recommend taking 3 tabs right after a meal.